smithy-lang/smithy-swift-opentelemetry/README.md

 This package provides OpenTelemetry integration for smithy-swift clients.
 It bridges the Smithy telemetry API with the OpenTelemetry Swift SDK, allowing you to export traces and metrics.

-## Usage Policy Disclaimer

-This project is currently in-development and not yet ready for use.

 ### Features

 - OpenTelemetry tracer provider implementation